This page provides resources to help you learn more about modern slavery and the Modern Slavery Act 2018.

 This scoping paper outlines how the Australian Government will approach preparing its first Commonwealth Modern Slavery Statement.
 The Government is committed to taking a best practice approach to complying with its obligations under the Act, including by publishing annual Commonwealth Statements that respond to all criteria under the legislation.
 The Government is also committed to developing responses to modern slavery in public sector supply chains that prioritise the best interests of survivors.

 This procurement toolkit is aimed at procurement officers who work in any government department, agency or body.
 It provides a range of resources to assist procurement officers to identify, assess and manage modern slavery risks at all stages of the procurement process.
+This Toolkit has been designed to be used within the existing Commonwealth procurement framework, primarily the

 A suite of model modern slavery contract clauses with graduating obligations, depending on the modern slavery risk profile of the procurement.